sri-lax/se_project_spots/README.md

 # Project 3: Spots

-his is the third project of the Software
+This is the third project of the Software
 Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.